ibm-cloud-docs/citrix-netscaler-vpx/order-vpx.md

 3. Select the **Citrix NetScaler VPX** offering and click **Create**.
 4. Select your data center and preferred VPX appliance - software version, performance level and feature edition.

-	The cache redirection capability is not available with the Standard edition of hte VPX, so select the Platinum feature edition.
+	The cache redirection capability is not available with the Standard edition of the VPX, so select the Platinum feature edition.
 The portal will also ask for your desired number of public IP addresses.
 Select one public IP (included free with your order) then click **Continue**.

 5. On the next screen, provide the information requested about your IP addresses.
 6. Review your purchase order, accept the service agreement and click **Place Order**.